-- Individuals and families in need of emergency housing or rental assistance can apply for aid at the the Stark County Community Action Agency.
-The organization is accepting applications from people in need of help.
+- Individuals and families in need of emergency housing or rental assistance can apply for financial aid at the the Stark County Community Action Agency.
+The organization is accepting applications from people in need.
 The program is focusing on those people who are in need of help due to a job loss or a reduction of household income because they are working fewer hours at their employer.
 The assistance provided from the program is a one-time cash grant payment only.

 There are some program requirements.
 Individuals from Canton or Stark County Ohio who are facing an eviction, who may be losing their housing, or who are being evicted from an apartment as a result of a reduction in work hours worked by 20 percent or more or as the result of a job loss are eligible for assistance if they meet the household income guidelines.

-If you are a resident of the county and have received an eviction notice and if you fall within the guidelines of the program you can contact the homeless hotline at (330) 452-4363.
+If you are a resident of the county and have received an eviction notice and if you fall within the guidelines you can contact the homeless hotline at (330) 452-4363.
 Funds from the program are limited and applications will be taken by appointment only, so apply early.
 The emergency rent/mortgage assistance program offered by the Stark County Community Action Agency and other non-profits in Canton Ohio.

-The E-HEAP program will provide up to $175 in assistance, however people can apply only once per heating season.
-Aid is offered to qualified households whose primary heating source and or their necessary secondary energy source, electricity, has been disconnected or threatened with disconnection.
-In addition, additional assistance of up to $600, is provided to households who have less than a 10-day supply of heating fuel, such as propane, kerosene or fuel oil.
+- The E-HEAP program will provide cash assistance for utilities.
+Financial aid is offered to qualified households whose primary heating source and or their necessary secondary energy source, electricity, has been disconnected or threatened with disconnection.
+In addition, additional government aid is provided to households who have less than a 10-day supply of heating fuel, such as propane, kerosene or fuel oil.

 After you apply, and once customers have scheduled an appointment with the agency and after they have received a confirmation number, the appointment time and date will be sent to the utility or gas company and a five-day extension of service (which is five days after the appointment date) will be placed on the customer's account so there is no interruption of service and so their service is not disconnected.
 Utility companies will only permit at maximum a one- to five-day hold to be placed on a customer's account, so it is important that customers arrive for their appointment on the scheduled date and time in order to being the process as soon as possible.

 Services offered include Electric Bill, Water and Gas Service Payment Assistance.
 There will be emergency, or immediate funds for Rental and Security Deposits.
 The Canton OH Catholic Charities coordinates self-sufficiency too, including Debt Reduction Help, free Foreclosure Counseling, and other financial aid.
 Believe it or not, but counselors from this agency can help people deal with numerous debt issues, including offering settlements.
 Find out whether you should use debt settlement.

 Lake Township - Fish.
 The agency, which is a Christian Services Organization, provides emergency needs of the people of Lake Township.
 Receive help for utility, water, gas bills, and rent.
 There are also free basic needs such as diapers or baby formula, and other goods for single mothers or new, low-income parents.

-Salvation Army of Stark County Ohio can distribute up to $200 to pay for electric bills.
-Other resources include clothing closet, thrift store, and possible rent or low income housing assistance.
-Free Christmas assistance, transitional housing, and self-sufficiency resources are available as well as back to school supplies.
+The Canton Charity also has free Christmas assistance, transitional housing, and self-sufficiency resources are available as well as back to school supplies.
 There are three main centers in the county.
 Each only supports residents of the immediate region.

 Non-profit rental assistance - Agencies across the region offer referrals or limited amounts of funding for housing costs.
 There may be grants for expenses such as back rent or overdue energy bills if it could lead to homelessness.
 Other resources in the Canton Ohio region may be transitional housing or money for security deposits.
 Or find more Stark County Ohio rent assistance programs.

 ICAN is a non-profit that can arrange short and medium term rent subsidies to the homeless, with a focus on veterans as well as the disabled.
 Applicants need to live in Stark County and be in job skills training and/or seeking employment.
 Participants will need to pay a portion of their housing costs.
 There will also be free hotel or motel vouchers, applications to HUD-VASH programs as well as other benefits.

 The offer housing to the disabled as part of HUD 811.
 Financial aid may be offered from ICAN as part of Housing Crisis Response or Westpark, among other resources.
-The address is 1214 Market Avenue North, Canton, Ohio 44714-2604, dial (330) 455-9100, or click ICAN.
+The address is 1214 Market Avenue North, Canton, Ohio 44714-2604, dial (330) 455-9100, or click details on ICAN.

 Faith based groups, including churches, help the vulnerable in Stark County.
 Many of them offer food, hot meals, or shelter.
 They can house the homeless, or a church can let low income families as well as immigrants know who to contact for financial aid.
 Whether the applicant is a single mom in need of formula, someone seeking advice, or more, help is offered.
 Find details on churches that help with housing and other basic needs.

-The Stark County Department of Job and Family Services offers a number of financial assistance programs for the working poor, less fortunate and low income.
+The Stark County Department of Job and Family Services offers a number of financial assistance programs for the working poor, less fortunate, disabled, elderly and low income.
 Housing resources act as a form of Safety Net.
 They can include assistance in paying for rent or security deposits.

 Transitional housing programs - Households that are facing eviction or the homeless in Stark County Ohio can receive shelter, short term housing, case management, and other support.
 Non-profits and other organizations offer a number of solutions to a housing crisis.
 More on transitional housing Stark County.

 Financial and legal aid for housing issues is available county-wide.
 Non-profits use federal government grants to provide support to low income tenants.
 Some of the non-profits in Stark County focus on providing rental as well as other assistance to the vulnerable, including victims of domestic violence or people that live on disability payments.
-Learn more about homeless prevention, and click Stark County eviction and rehousing assistance programs.
+Learn more about homeless prevention, and click more Stark County eviction and rehousing assistance programs.

-Stark County holiday programs (including at Christmas and Thanksgiving) are available for low income families as well as children.
+Stark County free holiday programs (including at Christmas and Thanksgiving) are available for low income families as well as children.
 They can receive clothing, toys, games, and winter attire too.
 A number of resources are provided, and find free Christmas gifts and toys for kids.

-Association for Better Community Development.
-Phone (330) 455-6385.
-Counselors will provide information on federal government and Ohio foreclosure and mortgage assistance programs, guidance, and access to free resources for homeowners in Erie County Ohio and Canton who are finding it difficult to make the mortgage payments on their homes and are at risk of foreclosure.
+The non-profit can also give access to free resources for homeowners in Stark County Ohio and Canton who are finding it difficult to make the mortgage payments on their homes and are at risk of foreclosure.
 Get foreclosure prevent and counseling.
 Learn more on Ohio foreclosure programs.

-Call Community Legal Aid Services.
-They run a free foreclosure clinic, offer legal assistance for civil issues.
+Low-income families can senior citizens (no matter their income) can get free legal assistance for civil issues.
 Meet with a lawyer on topics such as predatory lending, landlord and tenant evictions, debt management, and unemployment compensation among other programs.
-(800) 998-9454.
+Call (800) 998-9454.
 Or more on free legal consultations in OH.

-New Hope Church, which is based in Alliance Ohio and can be reached at (330) 823-2151, runs a food pantry for people in need.
+New Hope Church, which is based in Alliance Ohio and can be reached at (330) 680-4590 or (330) 823-2151, runs a food pantry for people in need.
 It is open most days for emergency help too.
 Learn more on church assistance programs.
 The address is 20990 Oak St, Alliance, OH 44601

-Canton Calvary Mission ((330) 454-8610), provides food to low income and people in need of help.
+Canton Calvary Mission (call (330) 454-8610), provides food to low income and people in need of help.
 Get free groceries, cleaning stuff, hygiene supplies and other items.
 The address is 1345 Gibbs Ave NE, Canton, OH 44714.

 Other churches, non-profits, and organizations to turn to for free food, groceries, and/or household supplies include City of Hope ((330) 492-2489), Grace Fellowship ((330) 833-5500), St. Joan of Arc Parish ((330) 477-6796), Total Living Center ((330) 455-3663).